Multi-point distribution of discrete time periodic TASEP: Introduction

 \section{Introduction}

 Models in the one-dimensional Kardar-Parisi-Zhang (KPZ) universality class are expected to have the same limiting height fluctuations under the $t:t^{2/3}:t^{1/3}$ KPZ scaling for temporal correlations, spatial correlations and height fluctuations.
-Over the last two decades, the limiting height fluctuations have been obtained for a large class of models, either for the whole space models \cite{baik1999,johansson2000, borodin2007, borodin2008parallel, tw08, tw09,matetski2017, dauvergne2018,johansson2019multi,liu2019}, or for half space models \cite{baikbarraquand2018, barraquand2018, barraquand2020}.
+Describing the universal limiting fluctuating field and proving the convergence of concrete models to the universal limiting field have been the main goals in the field and attracted active research over the last two decades.
+The convergence to the limiting fluctuating field (at one-point or multi-point level) have been obtained for a large class of models (mostly exactly solvable), either for the whole space models \cite{baik1999,johansson2000, borodin2007, borodin2008parallel, tw08, tw09,matetski2017, dauvergne2018,johansson2019multi,liu2019}, or for half space models \cite{baikbarraquand2018, barraquand2018, barraquand2020}.

-Recently similar limit theorems were obtained for models on periodic domains.
-Such models are defined on a finite ring of size $L$ instead of on the infinite or semi-infinite lattices and it is of crucial interest to understand the effect of this finite geometry on the height fluctuations.
+More recently similar limit theorems were obtained for models on periodic domains.
+Such models are defined on a finite ring of size $L$ instead of on the infinite or semi-infinite lattices.
+The crucial interest here is to understand the effect of this finite geometry on the height fluctuations.
 For periodic models the one-point marginals of limiting height fluctuations were obtained for classical step, flat and stationary initial conditions in \cite{baik2018relax, liu2018}, and independently in \cite{prolhac2016} under the so-called relaxation time scale $t=O(L^{3/2})$ when the height fluctuations are critically affected by the finite geometry.
 Further extensions including formulas for multi-point space-time joint distributions were subsequently obtained in \cite{baik2019multi} for step initial condition and \cite{baik2019general} for more general initial conditions.
 These limiting formulas are expected to be universal for all related models on periodic domains.
-So far all limiting distribution formulas were obtained as scaling limits of finite-time joint formulas for a single model in the KPZ universality class, namely the continuous time periodic totally asymmetric simple exclusion process (TASEP on a ring).
+So far all limiting distribution formulas were obtained as scaling limits of finite-time joint distributions of a single model in the KPZ universality class, namely the continuous time periodic totally asymmetric simple exclusion process (TASEP on a ring).